niklas/niklas.github.com/source/_posts/2012-02-22-arranged-marriage-between-draper-and-rjs.markdown

 Letting Rails serve only JSON on the other hand makes a full-blown Rails stack kind of obsolete.

-With the recent occurence of Presenters like [Draper](https://github.com/jcasimir/draper) or [your own quickly setup presenter](http://railscasts.com/episodes/287-presenters-from-scratch), it now becomes possible to write Rails applications controller their browsed views by Javascript.
+With the recent occurrence of Presenters like [Draper](https://github.com/jcasimir/draper) or [your own quickly setup presenter](http://railscasts.com/episodes/287-presenters-from-scratch), it now becomes possible to write Rails applications controller their browsed views by Javascript.
 I will show my findings with the first, but it may easily achieved with every other class following decorator pattern (TM).

 Add draper and versatile-rjs to your Gemfile to resurrect that magic zombie.